Founder and Director

 John van Kooy

-John is an experienced researcher and evaluation practitioner, specialising in migration, refugee resettlement, integration and employment.
+John is Principal Consultant at the Urban Platform Studio.
+He has worked with us from the start, and brings his experience in research and evaluation practice, specialising in migration, refugee resettlement, integration and employment.
 John has over 10 years experience working in a variety of urban development settings in Australia, India, Vietnam, and South Africa.
 He is committed to faithfully representing the lived experiences of marginalised communities in research and evaluation studies, to inform compelling project outcomes.
 John has previously held roles in the Research and Policy Centre at the Brotherhood of St Laurence, and the Centre of Expertise for Urban Programming at World Vision International.
 He is currently a PhD Candidate and RTP Scholarship winner in the Population, Migration and Social Inclusion Focus Program at Monash University, and an Honorary Research Fellow in the Melbourne Social Equity Institute at the University of Melbourne.

 Dr Liam Magee